Questions To Ask When You Need a Change, but Aren’t Sure Where To Start

 3. What do I want my life to look like in the near future?

-Now that you have a good sense of what your life currently looks like, take some time to imagine your life six months, one year, maybe even five years into the future.
-What do you expect it to look like, and what do you want it to look like?
+Now that you have a good sense of what your life currently looks like, take some time to imagine your life six months, one year, and five years into the future.
+What do you expect it to look like?
+What do you want it to look like?
 Try to imagine or even plan out a typical day in the life of your future self.

 Then compare your current life to that future life you want to build.
-What would have to change about your current life in order to make that desired future a reality?
+What would have to change about your current life to make that desired future a reality?

 4. What small change would make the biggest difference in getting me closer to where I want/need to be?

-What is one small, simple thing you can change or adjust that would put you one step closer to that version of yourself that you want to be in the future?
+What is one small, simple thing you can change right now that would move you one step closer to that version of yourself that you want to be in the future?
 Once you make that small change, you’ll get a little boost of satisfaction and confidence that will help you keep going.

 5. What obstacles are likely to keep me from making this change?
 How can I prepare for them?